Making wine from sweet waters

 The grapes were picked at between 22˚ and 23˚ Balling.
 The Muscat grapes were de-stemmed and left on the skins in the stainless tank for 3 or 4 days, with a stirring once or twice a day until natural fermentation started.
 The Mourvedre grapes were pressed as whole bunches, settled and fermented in the stainless steel tank at 18˚ to 20˚ Celsius.
 The varieties were then co-fermented and kept on the lees for 9 months.

-A blend of two flavourful varieties, Camissa arrests the nose with rose petals, scented pelargonium and fresh red fruits of the earth.
+A blend of three flavourful varieties, Camissa arrests the nose with rose petals, scented pelargonium and fresh red fruits of the earth.
 Hints of Turkish Delight and lemon zest attest to the perfect acidity of this wine; for Camissa may appear sweet but it finishes completely dry.

 The image associated with Camissa is a rendition of the fountain sculpture in the middle of the Dolphin Pool at the Castle of Good Hope.
 In the late 1790’s, Lady Anne Barnard made sketches and descriptions of the original Dolphin Pool.
 These were used in 1982 to reconstruct the beautiful fountain that once flowed with the sweet waters of Table Mountain.